 To reset lansweeperuser and have the service and console successfully connect to the database again, do the following:

 - Stop the Lansweeper Server service in Windows Services

 - Stop your web server service in Windows Services.
 Your web server service is either IIS Express or World Wide Web Publishing Service (IIS).

 - Log into SQL Server Management Studio.
-If SQL Server Management Studio isn't installed on your Lansweeper server, we recommend downloading it online.If your database is hosted in SQL LocalDB, the SQL instance name you need to submit in Management Studio is (localdb)\.\LSInstance and you can log in with the Windows user that initially installed Lansweeper.
+If SQL Server Management Studio isn't installed on your Lansweeper server, we recommend downloading it online.If your database is hosted in SQL LocalDB, the SQL instance name you need to submit in Management Studio is (localdb)\.\LSInstance and you must log in on your Lansweeper server itself with the Windows user that initially installed Lansweeper.
 If your database is hosted in SQL Server, you would have configured your SQL instance name and password when you installed SQL Server.